berndporr/iir1/README.md

 Usage is very simple.
 A demo program is in the `demo` directory which sets up a lowpass and a bandstop filter.
 A delta pulse is sent into the filters and saved as a gnuplot/octave file.
+Also the directory containing the unit tests contains examples for every filter type.

-For the full documentation have a look at Documentation.txt.
+For an overview of the class structure and general concepts have a look at Documentation.txt.

+Run `doxygen` to generate the documented class hierachy on the basis of the comments in the header files.
+The file format is HTML and will be stored in the `doc` subdirectory.

 ## Credits